Development Status FAQ

 While these seem to be achievable with all languages at first glance (in all modern programming languages you can implement AES/Rijndael), it turns out to be a real criteria.
 It for example is pretty hard to implement things like memory protection, auto-type, system-wide hot keys, etc. in Java.
 Of course, it is possible, but Java just isn't designed for that.
 Also, you'd need to install the Java runtime.
 There should be as few dependencies as possible (see portability).

-.NET supports security features that simply are not available in other frameworks.
+.NET supports security features that are not available in other frameworks.
 For example, Code Access Security (CAS) allows protection of resources and operations on a level that currently can't be found in any other framework; in corporate environments, assembly signing allows trusting official KeePass versions only; etc.

 How does .NET improve productivity?